acloudmaker/AWS-Demo-LambdaCanary/README.md

 **NOTES**
 1. Watch for errors when executing commands on the command line prompt, especially since there are a lot of them.
 Overlooking error message can result in unpredictable behavior
 2. Even though a series of commands can be combined and fired together, it is best to run one command at a time, especially when trying out for the first time
-3. I haven't provided clean up instructions yet, please do it at the end after everything is working satisfactorily
+3. I haven't provided clean up instructions yet, please do it at the end of the lab after everything is working satisfactorily

 ### Part 1 - Deploying Lambda With SAM
 1. Login to AWS Console